filipealva/PickerView/README.md

 ## Installation

+### CocoaPods

 PickerView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "PickerView"
 ```

+### Manually

+You can also install it manually just draging [PickerView](https://github.com/filipealva/PickerView/blob/master/Pod/Classes/PickerView.swift) file to your project.

 ## Usage